Norman North Mnemosyne

 Overview:

-I am a writing heavy judge so make sure to emphasize the important stuff and tell me what to weigh in the round.
-I usually try to narrow down the debate to three different main arguments (most clash) or one linear path, if the debate is one sided.
-If the debate is confusing I’ll default to clash areas as the path to the ballot.
-I don't want to do the debating for you and that would be a disservice if I just looked at the flow sheet and decided that way, VOTER ISSUES ARE IMPORTANT :)
+If you tell me how to vote in the round, that becomes the ballot pathing.
+If your opponent does the same you must directly engage with each other.
+If there is no clash or engagement of framing I will default to Frankensteining the ballot directions together from both sides.
+Framing is not the sole reason, but a major reason to win.
+Regardless, I usually try to narrow down the debate to three different main arguments (most clash) or one linear path, if the debate is one sided.
+If the debate is confusing I’ll default to clash areas [most brought up arguments] as the path to the ballot.
+I don't want to do the debating for you and that would be a disservice if I just looked at the flowsheet and decided that way, VOTER ISSUES ARE IMPORTANT :)

 Specifics: (Ignore for traditional circuits, keep everything on case)

 CP - I rarely hear these but love a good counterplan or PIC, solve for the Aff if you are going for this.
+Word PICs can get messy and have theory ran against real easily.

 DAs - Usually links are pretty clear so the best strategy is to aim for the impacts on both sides.